JasonEl1/daylio-habo-stats/README.md

 `line.py` and `scatter.py` use these files to generate plots:

-`line.py` generates a line graph of Habo habit completion (%) and Daylio mood over time.
+`line.py` generates a line graph of Habo habit completion (%) and Daylio mood over time with a rolling average.
 `scatter.py` generates a scatter plot of Habo habit completion (%) vs Daylio mood

 > [!NOTE]